-- Combustion Research Center (CRC), a division of the HOERBIGER Safety Solutions Group, is an independent laboratory that performs testing of combustion hazards including dusts, liquids, and gases.
+- Combustion Research Center (CRC), a division of the HOERBIGER Safety Solutions Group, is an independent laboratory that performs testing of combustion hazards including dust, liquids, and gases.

 Other Divisions of HOERBIGER Safety Solutions Group have extensive expertise and experience in developing systems to deal with the hazards of combustible dust.
 They provide a wide range of resources including:

-- Large database cataloging combustible dusts, liquids and gases.
+- Large database cataloging combustible dust, liquids, and gases.

 - Products offered by other HOERBIGER Safety Solutions Group – Suppression system components, explosion vents, and isolation valves

 - Comprehensive staffing – they have the field engineers, designers, customer service, service technicians and trainers needed to protect your operations